Monday, April 16, 2012

 When I wasn't, and it had been a while since I'd had to hold forth for a couple hours, well, ever get a nasty, out-of-the-blue email from David Biedny telling you what a shitty interviewee you are?
 Not fun.

-So when I decided to dip my toe in the podcast wading pool I knew what I had to do; find the most reliable talkers I know, gold star gabbers who could read an old COBOL manual or a Michael Shermer column and make it sound interesting (see Kripal, Jeff and Weston, Paul).
+So when I decided to dip my toe in the podcast wading pool I knew what I had to do; find the most reliable talkers I know, gold star gabbers who could read an old COBOL manual or a Michael Shermer column and make it sound interesting).

 Mike Clelland is one of those; a fascinating podcaster himself, a man whose humility, honesty and pleasantly disarming radio-ready voice are money in the bank.